YuriZimarev/urban-bassoon/README.md

 Safeboxes for Minetest.
-Mod adds new safeS type of chestS
+Mod adds new safes type of chests